 Support for Entrepreneurship

 There are various programs opportunities to learn more about starting a business and registering a company.
 KvK offers information sessions, municipalities offer various programs.
 However, starting a business is still very risky.
 Entrepreneurs still lack a large part of the guarantees and benefits that regular employees receive.
 Corona-crisis gave another proof of how well regular employees are protected and how vulnerable entrepreneurs are.
 Many businesses will never return after the crisis.
 Some others will change their mind and would look for a stable job instead of starting a business.
 However, a large number of small businesses is healthy for the economy and provides a diversity of goods and services to customers.
 The more people are involved in their own businesses, the more creative ideas will be implemented.
 And now – in this technological era – we need more and more creativity.
 And that is why we see the support and empowerment of entrepreneurs as one of our goals!
-However, we do not believe in subsidies that are given to everyone who has “a good idea”!
+We do not believe in subsidies that are given to everyone who has “a good idea”!
 But we do believe in the effectiveness of trainings where we share the information about starting a successful business.
 We do believe in the results of networking sessions.
 And we do believe that assistance with the marketing of goods and services can have a great positive result on the development of entrepreneurship.

 Effective Ways of Integration for Young People with Foreign Background

 We often hear about the problems with particular ethnic groups.
 Youngsters from specific cultural and ethnical groups create sometimes the situations that are unpleasant for others.
-In most cases, these youngsters are migrants in 2nd, 3rd of even 4th generations.
+In most cases, these youngsters are migrants in 2nd, 3rd or even 4th generations.
 However, despite the fact that they themselves were born in the Netherlands – and often their parents and grandparents as well – these youngsters still might display behaviour that might be in violation with the idea of acceptable behaviour shared by the majority of society.
 What is the reason for that?
 We believe the main reason is that those youngsters do not feel part of society.
 They are not well integrated.
 Where do we see solutions?
-The first step that we should be is to accept the problem.
+The first step is to accept the problem.
 Yes, the problem exists, and it is serious.
 And as the second step, we should think about the mechanisms that could solve the issue.
 As an effective mechanism, we see the programs for the integration for those groups.
 These programs can be designed and implemented together by various stakeholders – representatives of those ethnical groups, municipalities, government, businesses and other groups.

 Integration of Refugees